Golfito (canton)

 Golfito is a canton in the Puntarenas province of Costa Rica.
 The head city is in Golfito district.

 History

 Golfito was created on 10 June 1949 by decree 532.

 Geography

 Golfito has an area of 1,753.96 km² and a mean elevation of 24 metres.

-The canton encompasses the southernmost Pacific coast of Costa Rica, north from Punta Gorda Hill at the Panama border.
-It includes non-contiguous land on both sides of the Golfo Dulce and the entire southern portion of the Osa Peninsula.
+The canton encompasses the southernmost Pacific coast of Costa Rica, north from Punta Gorda Hill at the Panama border, on the east side of the Golfo Dulce.

 Districts

 The canton of Golfito is subdivided into the following districts: